servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 An extended variables file that serves as an example of custom Bootstrap UI components is here available for download: _myVariablesExtended.scss
 The variables are structured per UI component and the explanation is below:

+#### Global options.
+This section defines the enablement or disablement of general options like shadows, gradients, or border-radius for UI components such as buttons and list groups.

+#### Fonts
+The template includes a commented-out option if you wish to use a Google Font. $font-family-base is the variable used for fonts, and $font-size-base defines a variable for font sizes.

+#### Navbar
+You can modify the padding of navbars.

+####Dropdowns,
+Variables that affect Dropdown menus, such as the Dropdown appearing in the Navigation bar, or in the “Sorting” Dropdown of  the pagination.
+For example, you can override the link-hover color or background hover color of a Dropdown, increase the border radius or increase the spaces between items.

+#### Breadcrumbs
+Similarly, this section defines parameters that affect the marketplace breadcrumb.

+In darkCustom.scss there is also a section with styles about the breadcrumb.
+The reason for this is that mp.css also includes some styles for breadcrumbs and you can override these with the !important rule.

+Similarly, the following sections about “Cards”, “List Groups”, “Buttons”, “Image Thumbnails”, “Popovers” and “Inputs” showcase some configurable variables for all these Bootstrap UI components.

 ### File mp.scss for adjusting theming of mp.css.
 A minimum set of variables for the easier customization of mp.css has also been included via the Sass Variables importing mechanism.
 The variables that can be customized are: 1) colors such as $primary color, $warning, etc. 2) the $font-family-sans-serif and 3)the font sizes and line-heights of headings.